 In August 2002, we signed a collaboration agreement with Daiichi to pursue research related to a specific target from a novel class of drug targets called ligases that control cancer cell proliferation through protein degradation.
 Daiichi paid us approximately \$900,000 at the time we entered into the collaboration agreement.
 Under the terms of the agreement, the aggregate of potential amounts payable to us is \$33.9 million and we are entitled to receive royalties on any commercialized products to emerge from the collaboration, if any, at low to mid-single-digit royalties on sales.
 In January 2012, we were notified by Daiichi that it has achieved the second designation of a rational lead compound and paid us a contingent fee of \$750,000.
 We have earned, to date, payments totaling \$6.5 million and may earn additional payments in connection with certain clinical events.
-The research phase of this three-year collaboration in North America, while Daiichi retains co-development and promotion rights in the remainder of the world.
+The research phase of this three-year collaboration expired in August 2005.
+Under the terms of the collaboration agreement, we retain the rights to co-develop and co-promote certain products resulting from this collaboration in North America, while Daiichi retains co-development and promotion rights in the remainder of the world.
 Future events that may trigger payments to us under the Daiichi agreement are based solely on Daiichi's future efforts and achievements of milestones.